Rolling Meadows Courthouse

 Rolling Meadows criminal defense attorney, James Dimeas, has been handling criminal cases at the Rolling Meadows Courthouse for 25 years.
 James Dimeas has an office in Schaumburg which is located within a few short driving minutes of the Rolling Meadows Courthouse.
 The location for his office makes it possible for him to get to The Rolling Meadows Courthouse quickly and to meet clients who have criminal cases at the Rolling Meadows Courthouse conveniently.
 James Dimeas is well known by the judges and the prosecutors at the Rolling Meadows Courthouse and is highly respected by everyone.

 James Dimeas is a nationally-recognized, award-winning, Rolling Meadows criminal defense lawyer.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
 The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 James Dimeas has been recognized as a "Best Criminal Defense Lawyer in Chicago" by Expertise.
 James Dimeas has been named a "Best DUI Attorney."
 The National Trial Lawyers have recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
 Mr Dimeas is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.

 If you are facing criminal charges at the Rolling Meadows courthouse, you can contact James Dimeas for a free and confidential consultation.
 James Dimeas’s courthouse is conveniently located in Schaumburg, within a few minutes of the Rolling Meadows Courthouse.
 You can always talk directly to James Dimeas by calling him at 847-807-7405.